 When I first came to

 , I remember being tired after even a 10-15 minute Mandarin conversation.
 I was unable to use the words I had learned before effortlessly even after I’ve used them a hundred times in conversation practice.
-Each time I wanted to use these words I had to make at least some effort in recalling them, constantly think of the tones, which was very tiring.
+Each time I wanted to use these words I had to make at least some effort in recalling them and constantly think of the tones, which was very tiring.
 Taiwan

-Then one time I mispronounced the word 比利時, a friend of mine corrected me, I pronounced it again correctly and since then somehow used the word effortlessly, without having to think about the tones in the word, without being tired at all trying to say the word itself and I wondered how it happened.
-I thought that maybe it was because I never saw the pinyin or the characters for this word.
-I was familiar with this word, because I’ve heard it before.
+Then one time I mispronounced the word 比利時, a friend of mine corrected me, I pronounced it again correctly and since then somehow used the word effortlessly, without having to think about the tones in the word, without being tired trying to say the word itself and I started to wonder how it happened.
+I thought that maybe it was because I never saw the pinyin or characters for this word.
+I was familiar with it, because I’ve heard it before.
 When I mispronounced it, my friend corrected me and because of my friend‘s exaggerated pronunciation which was in contrast to my own, the word instantly sticked in my head.
 Up until now I don’t know and I don’t want to know what the tones in the word比利時 are.
 This was the first time I’ve ever learned a Chinese word so effortlessly and so quickly and I started to think, that this could support my theory that Chinese – at the beginner stages - should be learned using a sound-only approach.

 In another post from 3.8.2011 I wrote (edited):

 Tones are another problem mainly because of the way that they are explained and taught to us western students.
 Tones that can change the meaning of a syllable are something that we are not very used to.
 We do have tones in our western languages but they rarely change the meaning of a syllable, which is a permanent feature in Chinese.
 When it comes to tones, more then ever I hate myself for studying Chinese the way I did and the way I was instructed.
-There are 4 tones in Mandarin but I think it is a mistake to tell students about this fact in the beginning of their studies.
-Chinese themselves do not know that they have 4 tones and speak Mandarin perfectly well.
+There are 4 tones in Mandarin but I think it is a mistake to tell students this fact in the beginning of their studies.
+Chinese themselves do not know that they have 4 tones in their language and speak Mandarin perfectly well.
 I don’t understand why us, the students of Mandarin should know this.

 Tones are very important of course, but the way they are explained to students is far too academic and not practical at all.
-Virtually in every Mandarin class today (the ones I have heard of at least) tones are explained and taught in a very scientific way, which might be suitable for some, but is very energy consuming in the long run.
+Virtually in every Mandarin class today (the ones I have heard of at least) tones are explained and taught in a very scientific way, which might be suitable for some, but is very tiring and energy consuming in the long run.
 There is simply too much detail in these explanations and as my friend Luca Lampariello said, it is as if you’d try to learn Italian by learning the pronunciation and intonation of individual syllables first and tried to put them together into an entire sentence later.

 Figure 1 is an image most of the students of Chinese are familiar with.
-Based on this tonal chart (and accompanying audio) students try to pronounce Mandarin syllables and their tones – a task which is truly not that easy, because in a real situation, tones as Figure 2 shows are not as simplistic as they are in Figure 1.
+Based on this tonal chart (and accompanying audio) students try to pronounce Mandarin tones – a task which is truly not that easy, because in a real situation, tones as Figure 2 shows are not as simplistic as they are in Figure 1.
 A number of things happen when students try to do this: First, they try to pronounce something they see.
 10 different students might have 10 different opinions on what a direct ascending line from the 3rd position all the way into the 5th position sounds like.
-Of course the teacher pronounces the tone for the students to hear, but a side effect is that students associate this sound with an image (an image which is not a perfect notation of the sound itself) which will cause interference.
-Figure 2 on the other hand represents a perfect notation of the tones, but can you imagine trying to reproduce a tone based on what you see in Figure 2?
+Of course the teacher pronounces the tone for the students to hear, but a side effect is that students associate this sound with an image (an image which is not a perfect notation of the sound itself) which will cause interference later.
+Figure 2 on the other hand represents a perfect notation of the four tones of Mandarin, but can you imagine trying to reproduce a tone based on what you see in Figure 2?
 Compare this effort to trying to imitate this following sound based on what you hear only:

 Figures 1 and 2 both represent tones in single isolated syllables.
 Regular speech consists of many of these syllables which in addition change their isolated pitch under certain conditions and combinations so if a student tries to reproduce every syllable as he speaks thinking about tonal graphs, the process will become very tiring and the image interference will turn into a serious problem.

-Our languages also do have tones, but they rarely change the meaning of words.
+Our languages also have tones, but they rarely change the meaning of words.
 We use them naturally and don’t even notice that we are doing so.
 We are perfectly capable of learning tones as adults as well.
 Mike Campbell for instance has described a fairly complicated system of permanently present tones in American English, where some of them have the same features as Cantonese tones for instance (low rising, mid rising and so on).
 A lot of foreigners studying English do master these tones without even noticing.
-I don’t know who and why applied a scientific approach to learning Mandarin and why that person decided that it was the correct way to teach it, but he made things a lot more complicated and difficult than they already were.
+I don’t know who and why applied a scientific approach to learning Mandarin and why that person decided that it was the correct one, but he made things a lot more complicated and difficult than they already were.
 I also don’t know why everyone else including me has followed.

-- Create your own similar 4x4+4 table and start filling it in with words which you definitely know and feel you pronounce correctly, but do not consciously know what the tones in them are.
+- Create your own similar 4x4+4 table and start filling it out with words which you definitely know and feel you pronounce correctly, but do not consciously know what the tones in them are.

 - Learn how to pronounce every new word you learn using the model word in your pronunciation table.
 Say your model word for the 1st tone 1st tone combination is 先生and you want to learn the word 醫生 you will pronounce it based on your ‘safe’ pronunciation of 先生.
 Ideally you should have a conversation partner that would tell you that 醫生 is pronounced as 先生 (instead of the traditional “it’s two first tones” explanation).
 This way you could completely avoid consciously knowing what the tones in the word 醫生are.
 Getting your conversation partner to memorize your pronunciation table could be a challenge though.

-- As you are slowly filling in your table, if you find a good candidate word, do not ask your conversation partner for the tone the word has, only ask him or her to pronounce it slowly, listen to it and try your best in pronouncing it.
-You have to train yourself to do so, because up until now you’ve probably been trying to pronounce the words according to the tonal graphs that you had memorized on your first Mandarin lesson.
+- As you are slowly filling out your table, if you find a good candidate word, do not ask your conversation partner for the tone the word has, only ask him or her to pronounce it slowly, listen to it and try your best in pronouncing it.
+You have to train yourself to do so, because up until now you’ve probably been trying to pronounce words according to the tonal graphs that you had memorized during your first Mandarin lesson.
 If you don’t get the word right, return to it later or move on.
 It took me a very long time to fill in all 20 spaces for my pronunciation table, so there is no rush.
 The key is also letting your conversation partner know, how to correct you.
-If you struggle with a part of the syllable (initials or finals), he should let you move on with these and only tell you that you're not getting the tones right and say the word again.
+If you struggle with a part of a syllable (initials or finals), he should let you move on with these and only tell you that you're not getting the tones right and say the word again.
 The 4 Mandarin tones, especially in disyllabic combinations are so 'outstanding' and unique that you will eventually understand what they sound like and learn how to reproduce them.

-I don’t know how well this concept would work for others.
+I don’t know how well this concept can work for others.
 For me it works fine, but unfortunately I came up with it too late.
-I know most of the words in Mandarin I need to know and what I do now is I try to re-learn my old vocabulary based on my safe pronunciation table model words, which is pretty hard - especially in the most basic combinations that we've learned on our first Mandarin lessons.
+I know most of the words in Mandarin I need to know and what I do now is I try to re-learn my old vocabulary based on my safe pronunciation table model words, which is pretty hard - especially in the most basic combinations that we've learned during our first Mandarin lessons.

 When it comes to tones, it helped me a lot that I was always trying to learn syllable pairs instead of single syllables.
 It is much easier to learn a syllable pair (basically most of Mandarin words are syllable pairs: 說話, 看書 ect.) rather than to learn isolated syllables like 我, 他, 去 on their own.
 Learning words this way, you have a relation of two sounds that are either in contrast or are the same and it is much easier to remember them rather than trying to remember the sound of a single syllable.
 Subsequently it is also much easier to isolate a syllable from a syllable pair and then use it in a different word remembering its sound (for instance you learn the sound of 說話, then isolate the 話 and use it in 普通話).

 I feel that in a way, this pronunciation table is analogical to grammar tables of Italian or Slovak for instance.
-You learn the basic declinations of parlare and then decline all the following verbs that end in are in the same way.
+You learn the basic declinations of parlare and then decline all the following verbs that end in -are in the same way.